Calibration of bias and scatter involved in cluster mass measurements using optical weak gravitational lensing: Method

 \subsubsection{Library creation}

 Going through the steps outlined in the previous sections, we can simulate a realistic cluster catalog with an observable richness $\lambda$ and a mis-centering distribution for each halo.
 Furthermore, for each halo we also compute 3 shear profiles -- one for each cylindrical projection along each Cartesian axis -- for each of the mis-centering radii we consider.
+This shear library is created for a set of WL systematics and cluster parameters drawn from priors, which are presented in Section~\ref{sec:priors}.
 Fig.~\ref{fig:shear_library} shows one realisation of such a shear library: in the left panel stacked in different mass bins, in the center showing the impact of different mis-centering radii, and in the right panel at different redshift.
 We present the shear profiles weighed by the square root of the area in units of degrees.
 The reported magnitude of the signal can thus be directly compared to the shape noise in the tangential shear measurement, which goes as $\sim 0.3 / \sqrt{ n_\epsilon }$, where $n_\epsilon$ is the source galaxy density in deg$^{-2}$.
 This weighting highlights the radial range in which the number of shapes and the strength of the density contrast provide the most signal, and it cancels the redshift trend introduced by the smaller solid angle subtended by a radial bin of fixed metric size.